-Congratulations on gaining admission to Yale and on deciding to attend!
+Congratulations on gaining admission to Yale and deciding to attend!
 As you begin to prepare for college, many questions and concerns may be flooding your mind about life at Yale.
-As peer liaisons, we realize that college is an exciting time full of memorable and challenging experiences.
-Yale is committed to making the transition into your first year as smooth and comfortable as possible, and—as part of the Peer Liaison Program for freshmen—we’re here to help.
+As Peer Liaisons, we realize that college is an exciting time full of memorable and challenging experiences.
+Yale is committed to making the transition into your first year as smooth and comfortable as possible, and—as part of the Peer Liaison Program for Freshmen—we’re here to help.

 To help you transition into college, you’ll be assigned a freshmen counselor (aka “FroCo”).
-Your FroCo is a senior in your residential college who will live near you and will help you when you need it.
-In addition to your FroCos, the Peer Liaisons (that’s us!) are also here to provide additional support.
-The Peer Liaison Program enables all incoming students to receive a Peer Liaison from any of the seven cultural and resource centers (Asian American, Latino American, African-American, Native American, LGBTQ, the Chaplain's Office, and the Office of International Students & Scholars).
+Your FroCo is a senior in your residential college who will live with you in the freshmen dorms.
+In addition to your FroCos, the Peer Liaisons (that’s us!) are here to provide additional support.
+The Peer Liaison Program enables all incoming students to receive a mentor from any of the seven cultural and resource centers (Asian American, Latino American, African American, Native American, LGBTQ, the Chaplain's Office, and the Office of International Students & Scholars).
 Details about the program, Peer Liaison profiles, and how you can get a Peer Liaison (aka “PL”) will be sent in a future mailing and are on our website (www.yale.edu/aacc).

 We will be in touch again soon, but in the meantime, if you have any questions or concerns at all, feel free to email or Facebook any or all of us - even if it's just a matter of one of us majoring in something you're interested in.
 We are excited to meet you and can’t wait to see you on campus!

 Kevin Chen '14